 John Wynne Evans, Private, 28283, South Wales Borderers.
 John was born on 29 April 1879, the son of David Evans and Elizabeth Evans (nee Edwards), of Caergwyn, Llangeitho.
 He was educated at Aberystwyth University, prior to gaining a position as a warehouse manager at a soup works prior to the war, before emigrating to Canada in 1913.
 John returned to Britain in December 1915 to enlist at Brecon into the South Wales Borderers, and was posted to France in November 1916, joining the 2nd Battalion, South Wales Borderers, which was attached to 87 Brigade, 29th Division.
 The battalion was still on the Somme, after having suffered terrible losses on 1 July 1916 at Beaumont Hamel.
 In the Spring of 1917 they fought at the Battle of the Scarpe, which was part of the Arras Offensive, and then moved further north to Ypres.
 John was killed in action at Langemarck on 16 August 1917, aged 38.
 He was buried near the ruins of Montemial Farm, by the Steenbeek, by the battalion Chaplain, Reverend Swallow.
 Sadly his grave was lost, and John is now commemorated on the Tyne Cot Memorial, Belgium.
 Other men of the battalion killed the same day are buried at Artillery Wood Cemetery.

 The Reverend Thomas Glasfryn Jones, Chaplain 4th Class, Army Chaplains’ Department.
 Thomas was born on 28 January 1884, the son of John and Mary Jones, of 3, Meidrym Road, Llangeitho.
 After attending Tregaron School, and studying for his B.A. at Lampeter, he graduated from St. Michael’s Theological College, Aberdare in 1906 and became Curate at Mostyn.
 He was offered the Curacy of Bylchau, near Denbigh but instead volunteered to serve with the Army Chaplains’ Department, and was commissioned on 3 July 1916 before landing in France on 5 July 1916, to join the 11th Battalion, South Wales Borderers, which was attached to the 38th (Welsh) Division.
-Thomas was then posted to Mesopotamia, and was attached to the 4th South Wales Borderers there.
-He was wounded whilst attending to a wounded soldier and suffered gunshot wounds to his spine and lungs.
-Thomas was brought to a specialist hospital in London for treatment, but died there, at the Empire Hospital, Vincent Square, London, on 12 April 1917.
-He was 33 years old, and is buried at Llangeitho (St. Ceitho) Churchyard.
+He was wounded near Bluet Farm on 24 March 1917 whilst attending to a wounded soldier and suffered gunshot wounds to his spine and lungs.
+Thomas was treated at the 46th Casualty Clearing Station at Mendinghem before being evacuated to the 7th Stationary Hospital at Boulogne.
+He was then brought back to England via Hospital Ship and was taken to the Empire Hospital, Vincent Square, London for treatment.
+Thomas died there of his wounds on 12 April 1917, aged 33.
+His remains were conveyed home and he was buried in St. Ceitho’s Churchyard, Llangeitho four days later.
 Two of his cousins were also killed: Thomas Arllwyd Jones and Stephens Jones Williams.
-I did originally note that he transferred from France and was wounded with the 4th SWB during fighting around Baghdad and was brought home from there, but I cannot now find the source of that information, so it may be incorrect.

 David Rowlands, Private, 10361, Devonshire Regiment.
 David was born in 1893, the son of John and Sarah Rowlands, of Davies Bank, Trefeitho.
 He worked as a horseman at Tyndolau, Llangeitho prior to the war, and enlisted at Merthyr into the 8th Battalion, Devonshire Regiment.
 The battalion formed at Exeter on 19 August 1914, attached to the 14th (Light) Division, and left the Division before landing at Le Havre on 26 July 1915.
 On 4 August 1915 the battalion was attached to 20 Brigade, 7th Division, at Loos.
 Within weeks of arriving in France, the battalion was thrown into the Battle of Loos on 25 September 1915.
 David was killed in action that day.
 He was 22 years old, and is commemorated on the Loos Memorial, France.